-I teach a Publicity Masterclass as part as one of the 4 modules of my Mompreneur Mastery training, where we cover press releases.
+I teach a Publicity Masterclass as part of one of the modules of my Digital Entrepreneur Blueprint training program, where we cover press releases.

 If you have been wondering how to effectively write your book launch press release, wonder no more!
 I’m going to sketch the do’s and don’ts of a magnetic press release in just a few words for you so you can have the best experience with minimal but excellent efforts to expect – and get – the best results!

 If you are not working on a book launch, this press release template can be used to launch your website, your brand, a new product, a new service, or to simply announce any news you want to be known about your mompreneur business.

 Because press releases are so important for your book publicity campaign, you will want to stage your launch properly by submitting 3 different releases:

 - a pre-launch release announcing your launch date

 - a launch press release saying your book is now available